shlomif/shlomif-tech-diary/facebook-perl-groups--request-for-help--case-for-commercial-fanfic.md

 (Or the "Case for Commercial Fan-Fiction" for short)

-I think, and tried to prove, that accepting commercial fanfic, as well as screenreaders accepting screenplays in easier-to-validate format and pinpointing the precise faults for disapproving of them, are logical steps in the "open / free / share / remix" trend ( "open source", "open content" ).
+I think, and tried to prove, that accepting commercial fanfic, as well as screenreaders accepting screenplays in easier-to-validate format and pinpointing the precise faults for disapproving of them, are logical steps in the "open / free / share / remix" trend ( e.g: "open source", "open content", user-generated content ).

 So I could use reposts / shares / comments / criticisms (see http://shlomifishswiki.branchable.com/Encourage_criticism_and_try_to_get_offended/ ) and will even try to link to them from the main article.
 As an experiment, I enabled https://github.com/utterance/utterances/ - based comments on the page (which require a GitHub login to comment), and pull requests / patches to the sources are welcome as well.